FFTYYY/mouseless/README.md

 }
 ```

 `mouseless` also provides a lower-level hook `useSpaceNavigatorRawState`, allowing users to specify a selector.
-The selector can access to the internal `state` and return whatever inforamtion user requires.
+The selector can access to the internal `state` and return whatever inforamtion the user requires.
+The component would not rerender as long as the return value of `useSpaceNavigatorRawState` is unchanged.
 Use `state.space` and `state.node` to access current space and node.
 ```js
 import * as React from "react" import {